 All test takers will access their test scores via their Praxis account.
 This service is free of charge and replaces the mailing of a paper score report.

-You will be able to view, print and download your scores for one year from the score report date.
+You will be able to view, print and download your scores for ten years from the score report date.
 We recommend that you save a copy of your score report for future reference.

 - How do I order additional score reports?